scientific-python/cookie/docs/pages/guides/style.md

 get some very nice linting, including catching some problematic code that otherwise is hard to catch.
-PyLint is generally not a good candidate for pre-commit, since it needs to have your package installed - it is less static of check than Flake8.
-Here is a suggested pyproject.toml entry to get you started:
+PyLint is generally not a good candidate for pre-commit, since it needs to have your package installed - it is less static of check than Ruff or Flake8.
+Here is a suggested `pyproject.toml` entry to get you
+started:

 ```toml
 [tool.pylint]